 Are your conflicts important and interesting?

-It is no secret that conflict drives stories.
+It’s no secret that conflict drives stories.
 The conflict may be clear and specific (a meteor is going to destroy the planet!) or understated and perhaps not even overtly discussed (Ed feels like a failure).
 Whatever the case, conflict is at the core of any story.
-Something should be or absolutely needs to be resolved, and dealing with that conflict is what the story is about.
+Something needs to be resolved, and resolving with that conflict is what the story is about.
 Because of the central conflict, a number of smaller conflicts emerge.
-Here are some central points to consider when approaching conflict in a story:
+Here are some things to consider when approaching conflict in a story.